 DNV will provide a respective Statement of Compliance to all customers for download from the Veracity customer portal.
 This statement will be non-ship-specific for plans already verified and ship-specific for plans verified in the future and will confirm that the EU MRV monitoring plan is suitable as UK MRV monitoring plan, too.
 This DNV Statement of Compliance will enable customers to prove compliance with UK MRV towards authorities.

 Yes, DNV is authorized / accredited for the UK MRV verifications, now and later: Until end of 2023 we are allowed to verify based on our existing EU MRV accreditation, from some time in 2023, depending on the progress of the UKAS accreditation procedure, we will hold the UKAS accreditation which will be required from 2024 onwards.

 As per information received from the UK Department for Transport, the requirement for ship operators to report emissions is delayed, which does not affect the legal requirement to monitor vessel emissions, remaining in place.
-It is worth to note that once a digital solution for the reporting of maritime emissions under the UK MRV regime is in place, data from any intervening years is to be submitted.
-Thus, DNV recommends that companies submit their 2022 UK MRV Emission Report for verification together with the Fuel Oil Consumption Report and EU MRV Emission Report (if applicable).
+Once a digital solution for the reporting of maritime emissions under the UK MRV regime is in place, data from any intervening years is to be submitted.
+To avoid administrative burden related to historical data availability due to numerous crew changes and possible handover of a vessel to another company, DNV strongly recommends that companies submit their 2022 UK MRV Emission Report for verification together with the Fuel Oil Consumption Report and EU MRV Emission Report (if applicable).